Baek Hee-na: Career

 Baek was selected as the illustrator of the Year for Fiction for her picture book Cloud Bread at the Bologna Children's Book Fair in 2005.
 Also, her book was selected and introduced in 100 Korean Picture Books at the Frankfurt Book Fair.
 Cloud Bread has been translated and published in about 10 countries.
 It was published in English in 2011 and produced as children's musical and TV animation as well.
 In 2012 and 2013, with the picture book The Bath Fairy, she won a prize at the 53rd Korea Publishing Culture Awards and Changwon Children's Literature Award.
 Magic Candies was included on the IBBY Honour List in 2018 and won the Picture Book Translation Award and Reader Award in the 24th Japanese Picture Book Awards, sponsored jointly by the Japan School Library Association and Mainichi Daily News in 2019.
 In 2020, she won the Astrid Lindgren Memorial Award (ALMA).

 Despite selling over 500,000 copies of her book and associated merchandise drawing over ₩440 billion (USD $433 million as of 2014) in sales, Baek Hee-Na received only ₩18.5 million (about $18,200 in 2014) in royalties for creating the concept behind Cloud Bread and writing the story because of an unfair contract of the type common in Korea at the time.
 The issue led the Korean government to take action against publishing houses that issued these contracts.

 Style

 Baek always tries something new in pictures or techniques.
 She produces and composes works of art and produces books through exhibitions and films, using a 3D illustration technique.
 Especially, she creates characters using ‘Sculpey.’
 Several main characters are produced according to their major facial expressions.
 She utilizes the stop-motion animation technique.
 She produces the sets for stories herself and checks the lighting herself for photography to build up her unique world of artwork.
-The ALMA Steering Committee summarizes her artwork through the following commentary.

-"Baek Hee-na is an artist who develops the field of picture books, showing uncompromising and bold techniques and artistic solutions by interestingly combining crafts made by hand and animation elements.”
+The ALMA Steering Committee summarized her artwork as "develop[ing] the field of picture books" through "uncompromising and bold techniques and artistic solutions by interestingly combining crafts made by hand and animation elements.”